 The alternative is to designate email addresses by ensuring the part prefixing the @ symbol describes a person or department, while the latter shares its domain name with the company website.
-It’s the difference between email@example.com and firstname.lastname@example.org.
-The latter is clearly more professional, and it’s also significantly shorter.
+It’s the difference between firstname.lastname@example.org and email@example.com.
+The latter is clearly more professional and significantly shorter.
 The fewer characters an email address contains, the less risk there is of it being mistyped and going missing in cyberspace.
 Brand recall is also greater on shorter domains.

 A simple plan

 The benefits of personalized email accounts are clearly compelling.
 But how do you go about creating them?
 Quite simply, you go about it by talking to us.
 At WestHost, we know a thing or two about websites and email hosting.
 We bundle free email accounts into every domain name package, ensuring a coordinated public profile.
-And while many of the world’s .com domain names have already been registered, our homepage Search tool checks domain availability against hundreds of other top level domains including .online, .net and .store.
+And while many of the world’s .com domain names have already been registered, our homepage Search tool checks domain availability against hundreds of other top-level domains including .online, .net and .store.

 When you choose a WestHost email package, we bundle in plenty of features to make life easier, including: